elfrances/esp32SkelApp/README.md

 This characteristic is used to manually set the WiFi credentials.
 The value is a UTF-8 string that includes the SSID and Password strings concatenated together, and including their null charactes.

+For example, if the SSID is "HomeSweetHome" and the Password is "TopSecret!", the UTF-8 string would be: 48 6F 6D 65 53 77 65 65 74 48 6F 6D 65 00 54 6F 70 53 65 63 72 65 74 21 00.

 ### FE02: WiFi IP Address

 This read-only characteristic is used to obtain the IPv4 address assigned to the ESP32-C3 device.
-It is a UINT32 value that encodes the IPv4 address in network-byte order; i.e. first byte is the MSB and last byte is the LSB.
+It consists of four UINT8 values that encode the IPv4 address in network-byte order.

+For example, the address 192.168.0.16 would be encoded as: C0 A8 00 10.

 ### FE03: Command Request